Artist In Residence Program

 How to Apply

-Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th.
-The selections will be made and all applicants notified of the outcome as soon as possible.
+Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th (the submission are due on April 15 every year).
+The selections will be made and all applicants notified by email of the outcome no later than mid June.

 A complete submission includes the following items, contained in a single envelope or padded mailer:

 1. Your resume of no more than two pages (4 copies).
 Please include an email address.

 2. An appropriate sample of your recent work:

 3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a description of how you will engage the public through your program and interact with visitors while at work in the field (4 copies).
 Please make sure your name is on your statement.

 PLEASE NOTE - We will not be able to review submissions that don't include four copies of all documents.

 Please send your submission to